rsocket/rsocket/Protocol.md

     * (__F__)ollows: More Fragments Follow This Fragment.
     * (__C__)omplete: bit to indicate COMPLETE.
     * (__N__): Is Initial Request N present or not
-* __Initial Request N__: 31-bit unsigned integer representing the initial request N value for channel.
-If the __I__-bit is set, it is treated as infinite
+* __Initial Request N__: 32-bit signed integer representing the initial request N value for channel.
+Only positive values are allowed.
 * __Request Data__: identification of the service being requested along with parameters for the request.

 ### Request N Frame